rebeccabilbro/rebeccabilbro.github.io/_posts/2017-3-7-colorizing-text-by-part-of-speech.md

         """
         super(PosTagVisualizer, self).__init__(ax=ax, **kwargs)

-        # TODO: hard-coding in the ANSII colormap for now.
+        # TODO: hard-coding in the ANSI colormap for now.
         # Can we let the user reset the colors here?
         self.COLORS = {
             'white'      : "\033[0;37m{}\033[0m",